A bachelors degree in a relevant subject and A GPA/GPE of 5.0.

 The online MPP programme is for those who want to further develop their knowledge of public policy.
 During this degree, you will learn how to connect theory with practice by studying the nature of policy, policy design and policy process through a set of courses which includes an externship designed to facilitate work-integrated learning, as well as independent research.

-The MPP consists out of 6 courses that total 180 points.
-Each course runs for 12 weeks, allowing you to study one course at a time and still complete the programme in two years.
+The MPP consists of 6 courses that total 180 points.
+Each course runs over a 12 week teaching period, allowing you to study two courses a year, one course at a time and complete the full programme in three years.

 As a graduate of the MPP programme, you will gain the following key attributes: